Tag: silk painting

 MEDICINE WHEEL design on 3 garments

-Silk painted: Medicine Wheel Sundress - Medicine Wheel Mini-Kimono
+Silk painted: Medicine Wheel Sundress and Medicine Wheel Mini-Kimono

 Printed and embroideredMedicine Wheel print on dress 'Desert Walk' and Dress 'Champagne'